pgroonga/pgroonga.github.io/install/centos.md

 Try [tutorial](../tutorial/).
 You can understand more about PGroonga.

-## How to install to CentOS 7 {#install-to-7}
+## How to install on CentOS 7 {#install-on-7}

-You can use the following instruction to install PGroonga to CentOS 7.
+You can use the following instruction to install PGroonga on CentOS 7.

 Install `postgresql-pgroonga` package: